San Diego Child Abuse Lawyer

 Do hire an experienced San Diego criminal defense attorney if you are the subject of a child abuse investigation, have been arrested for a related crime, or have been charged with neglecting or abusing a child in California.
 It is crucial that you confer with a knowledgeable and proven lawyer who knows Child Protective Services (CPS) procedures & personnel, California family law, and the San Diego juvenile judicial system firsthand.
 Do become informed and knowledgeable in dealing with false allegations of child abuse and related crimes so you may better your rights and freedom going forward.

 As your San Diego child abuse lawyer, our false allegations attorneys in San Diego will professionally advise you on to best manage the situation you’re faced with, and we will aggressively and expertly defend against the charges against you.
-Do confide in your San Diego child abuse defense attorney and keep him apprised of any ensuing events, new developments or concerns, and any new conversations or contact that transpire that with your accuser or the alleged victim.
+Do confide in your San Diego child abuse defense attorney from George H. Ramos, Jr. & Associates and keep him apprised of any ensuing events, new developments or concerns, and any new conversations or contact that transpire that with your accuser or the alleged victim.

 Get in Contact